 Childhood Emotional Neglect (CEN) is something observed in so many adult clients I meet every day.
 Yet, most clients I work with have little idea they may be in receipt of such symptoms; after all, CEN is about the dreadful abuse and neglect sometimes reported in the news, isn’t it?
 Continue reading “Childhood Emotional Neglect and How the Adult Feels Today” »

-It occurred to me recently how easy it is to put off your dreams and how, the longer they are on hold, the further we get from the life we long for, Writes guest contributor, Annie Trevor Continue reading “Living the Dream” »
+It occurred to me recently how easy it is to put off your dreams and how, the longer they are on hold, the further we get from the life we long for.
+Guest contributor, Annie Trevor discusses Living the Dream.
+Continue reading “Living the Dream” »

 John and Joanna do not know one another.
 They have never met, and yet the similar symptoms in their lives are as a result of learned beliefs and perceptions.
 Are you John, or Joanne?